DrSakuu/RimWorld-Templates/README.md

 RimWorld-Templates
 ==================

 A list of translate-ready files in the correct syntax and some additional scripts.
-Files are taken from taken from [RimWorld-English](https://github.com/RimWorld-zh/RimWorld-English).
+Files are taken from [RimWorld-English](https://github.com/RimWorld-zh/RimWorld-English).
 For upgrading an existing translation, [RimTrans](https://github.com/duduluu/RimTrans) is recommended.

 **Updated for alpha 17!**